 - strength training to maintain muscle mass and to allow you to continue to do the things you need to do, want to do, and like to do easier and better

-- flexibility and balance training that utilize multiple muscle groups and cross multiple joints in order to challenge the nervous system
+- flexibility and balance training that utilizes multiple muscle groups and crosses multiple joints in order to challenge the nervous system

 Daily movement will help to prevent injury, recover more quickly, and improve your resilience to disease.